RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 On the left menu, under "Monitoring" click "Sign-in logs" <br/>
 Here you can see your users under "user principal name" or "users" <br/>
 You can see whether or not your conditional access policies were successful under "conditional access" with a success or Failure <br/>
-(Note: if your status under "status" was interupted, this was most likely during your inital new login process so failure for the conditional access is expected) <br/>
+(Note: if your status under "status" was interrupted, this was most likely during your inital new login process so failure for the conditional access is expected) <br/>
 <img src="https://i.imgur.com/hK7QFnw.png" height="80%" width="80%" alt="EntraID"/>
 <br/>
 <br/>